-- Maximise solar heat gain through the use of solar panels on south-facing roof pitch. - Maximise the use of natural daylight to reduce the requirement for artificial lighting. - Maximise the use of natural ventilation, instead of mechanical ventilation to reduce energy consumption. - 2.22.1.
-Further information regarding the above measures is available in the Councils' SPD1 Technical Note 4: on Climate Change entitled Mitigation and Adaptation.
+- Maximise solar heat gain through the use of solar panels on south-facing roof pitch. - Maximise the use of natural daylight to reduce the requirement for artificial lighting. - Maximise the use of natural ventilation, instead of mechanical ventilation to reduce energy consumption. - 2.22.1.Further information regarding the above measures is available in the Council's SPD1: Planning Obligations Technical Note 3: Climate Change Mitigation and Adaptation (February 2012).